(updated 27 August 2021)

-- Groups of max 4 players and 1 coach (in blue top); in this case the coach may intermingle with the 4 players, as together they add up to the max allowed per group (5 persons); however, the coach in this case may not intermingle with other players throughout the session.
+- Groups of max 4 players and 1 coach (in blue top); in this case the coach may intermingle with the 4 players, as together they add up to the max allowed per group (5 persons).

-- 1 or more safety management officers (SMOs), including an AGC (in red top) and/or safety management officers (SMOs) (in yellow tops).
-AGCs/SMOs should stay 3 meters from everyone on the pitch.
+- 1 or more safety management officers (SMOs), including an AGC (in red top) and/or SMOs (in yellow tops).
+AGCs/SMOs should stay 3 metres from everyone on the pitch.
 Each pitch (even if 2 zones) is allowed up to 5 AGCs/SMOs total.

-- other assistants (groundsmen, medics) if present during the session as needed while keeping within the 30-person per zone limit.
+- Other assistants (groundsmen, medics) if present during the session as needed while keeping within the 50-person per zone limit.

-- To summarize, the allocation of persons per zone (½ pitch) must follow these two important rules:
+- To summarize, the allocation of persons per zone must follow these two important rules:

-- Each group playing together may have max 5 persons, including any coach that is closer than 3 meters during the session.
+- Each group playing together may have max 5 persons, including any coach that is closer than 3 metres during the session.